sverch/terratest/examples/terraform-aws-endpoint-example/README.md

-# Terraform AWS S3 Example
+# Terraform AWS Endpoint Example

 This folder contains a simple Terraform module to demonstrate using custom endpoints.
 It's deploying some AWS resources to `http://localhost:5000`, which